Why others criticise you in business

 People that do this most likely have poor social skills.

-Ask yourself if the person has this approach constantly or has it just been around a specific topic.
+Take a look and see if the person has this approach constantly or has it just been around a specific topic/era.
 This will be very telling with regards to the reasons behind the criticism.

 Just remember, constructive feedback in private will always get you further.